-On March 30, 2018, Drawing Room excitedly releases Sandra Bell's Net ...
+After almost two years of planning, Drawing Room excitedly releases Sandra Bell's Net ...
 See below for all the details...
-Pre-order at our Bandcamp Site now!
-You will be glad you did!

 Sandra Bell is essential listening for any New Zealand underground music fan.
 As a singer, Bell juggles fervent emotion and characteristic Kiwi reserve; as a guitarist and arranger, she embraces corrosive rock and edgy experimentation.
 Bell has a true ear for wry, cool vocals, unusual hooks and remarkable imagery, ranging from the personal to the natural world.
 Initially released in 1995, Net represents Bell at a crossroads between her folk-like experimentation and noisy guitar rock allegiances.
 Newly re-mastered, Drawing Room Records is most excited to re-present Bell’s great work to the world.